syncfusion-content/xamarin.ios-docs/Xamarin-iOS/SfSegmentedControl/Handling-multiple-segments.md

 # Handling multiple segments

-The segmented control handles segmented items with space distributed for the items in two ways by `VisibleSegmentsCount` and `SegmentWidth`.
+The segmented control handles segmented items with space distributed for items in two ways by `VisibleSegmentsCount` and `SegmentWidth`.
 When the available space in the segmented control is not equally distributed, the items beyond the edges of the control can be viewed by scrolling the panel.

 ## Visible segment counts

-The segmented control displays items for view based on the count value that is given for `VisibleSegmentsCount` property.
+The segmented control displays items for view based on the count value given for the `VisibleSegmentsCount` property.

 {% highlight c# %}